 Do you spend hours working on your computer?
 You could be exposing yourself to blue light eye damage.

 Looking at a computer screen for long periods of time may be harmful to your eyes due to the blue light it emits.
-It’s been known that blue light causes eye strain and disrupts your sleep.
+Research has shown that overexposure to blue light can lead to eye strain and disrupted sleep patterns.

 Now, researchers are looking into whether an excessive amount of exposure to blue light poses other risks to eye health.